Every home improvement project calls for thinking ahead. That’s a given!

 For simplicity, we’ll stick with the most straightforward and cost-effective type of shed site prep: gravel.

 There are also various types of concrete foundations for backyard sheds (plus a range of other shed foundation options), each with its own set of costs.
 Depending on thickness, footers, frost resistance and other factors the exact cost of a concrete shed pad can vary quite a bit.
-If you’re looking for pricing on a concrete shed foundation, you can get see an overview of concrete shed footing options here and get a free custom quote here.
+If you’re considering a concrete shed foundation, you can get see an overview of concrete shed footing options here and get a free custom quote here.
 Or, feel free to read our article on how to build a shed foundation on uneven ground to get a good idea of how to DIY a shed foundation project yourself!

 The overall cost of a shed pad depends on a number of factors, from size to location to quality.
 Let’s break it down further…